 If a U.S. consular officer declared you ineligible for an immigrant visa or nonimmigrant K or V visa due to inadmissibility, you may be able to apply for a waiver of inadmissibility.
 If the consular officer says you are eligible for a waiver, you can file Form I-601 with USCIS.
 If U.S. Immigration and Customs Enforcement (ICE) previously deported or removed you, you will also file Form I-212 in addition to your Form I-601.
 You can do this by mail or online.

 When you submit your form(s), you must include evidence and details for the record.
 Be sure that your information is accurate and complete.
 This process may take a while.
 The average processing time for Form I-601 is 31.5 to 34 months.
 USCIS will adjudicate your application.
 They will inform you and the consular officer of the decision.

 If USCIS denies you, you may be able to appeal the decision or file to reopen or reconsider the decision with Form I-290B.
 You should get a lawyer’s help with this process.
 Most waivers are valid indefinitely, but only for the actions or events in your application.
 If you have other affairs to address, you must file a new waiver.
 Some waivers are conditional or temporary, so read the instructions for more information.
-You can speak with an independent attorney for just $24/month through our Ask an Attorney program.

 Using Form I-601A

 Form I-601A is a standalone application.
 You cannot file this form with any other applications, petitions, or requests for immigration benefits.
 Through this form, USCIS will determine whether you will have the three- or 10-year bar from returning to the United States waived if you leave the United States to apply for a green card.